 We’ve compiled some of our most asked questions below.
 If your question isn’t listed , drop us a line and we’ll do what we can to answer it for you.

 How do I get my child (Age 3 to Age 12) started?

 For children younger then 3 please look to the next question.
 For children aged 3 years and up you must submit an appointment request form to schedule an appointment on the Contact Us page to be invited to meet with an agent.

 Please note that you must live within a two hour drive of Toronto, Ontario, Canada.

 How do I get my baby started?

 Carolyn’s Kids is currently NOT accepting babies.
-Please contact us when your child is at least three years of age.

 Does my child have what it takes?